-This project will result in the installation of 6 to 8 green infrastructure sites in the Washoe County Right-of-Way in Incline Village to treat stormwater runoff in high pollutant loading catchments.
-NTCD is using part of the hydrologic and pollutant loading knowledge gained during the Asset Inventory Project and Stormwater Load Reduction Plan Projects coupled with the LID BMP effectiveness knowledge gained from the Hybrid BMP Project to construct rain gardens and bio-swales to maximize runoff treatment.
-NTCD staff in FY 2017 worked on permitting, planning and design components.
-The goal of the project is to reduce stormwater pollutant loading to Lake Tahoe by installing distributed rain gardens in the Washoe County Right-of-Way.
-Construction activities are planned for Spring of 2018.
+The goal of this project was to install 6 to 8 green infrastructure sites in the Washoe County Right-of-Way in Incline Village to treat stormwater runoff in high pollutant loading catchments.
+NTCD used part of the hydrologic and pollutant loading knowledge gained during the Asset Inventory Project and Stormwater Load Reduction Plan Projects coupled with the LID BMP effectiveness knowledge gained from the Hybrid BMP Project to construct rain gardens and bio-swales to maximize runoff treatment.
+NTCD staff in FY 2018 worked on permitting, planning and design components.
+However, due to a downscaling of the project by Washoe County, the project was deemed infeasible by funders and the project was closed prior to completion.
+The project work including the modeling and 50% engineering design and hydrology will be useful in future projects.